 - Chicks are a lot more unstable, even experienced raisers lose a few chicks.

 - Getting chicks from a hatchery can also be a bit pricey.
 The chicks will be about a dolor more and you also pay for shipping if you cannot pick up from the hatchery.

 Hatcheries have much nicer looking birds and you know that they are not crossed with another breed.
 Being crossed can cause the hens to not lay according to the breed standard and also affects the temperament of the bird.
 Sometimes causing them to be more aggressive.
 Personally, I like buying chicks from a hatchery because I am getting exactly what I want and no surprises.

 - Rural King

 Cons For Buying Chicks Form Feed Supply Stores

 I have two main issues when buying from feed stores.

 - Many breeds are straight run which means the chicks are not sexed.
 Read the signs carefully.
-If it does not say pullets at the end of the breed they are most likely straight run and the percentage of roosters are far higher then the percentage of hens.
-The hatcheries fill the orders for buyers who want sexed chicks first and the rest go to straight run orders.
+If it does not say pullets at the end of the breed they are most likely straight run and the percentage of roosters are far higher than the percentage of hens.
+The hatcheries fill the orders for buyers who want sexed chicks first and the rest go to straight-run orders.